 Connecting subscriptions does not sum the MRR from two subscriptions.
 It combines subscriptions consecutively to create a seamless subscription history.
 You can only connect subscriptions that are invoiced in the same currency.

 ChartMogul allows you to connect a customer’s subscriptions to accurately reflect your history with this customer.
 Subscriptions can only be connected when at least one of them has been canceled.

 To connect subscriptions:

-- Select two or more subscriptions and click on Connect.
-The first subscription selected will be the primary one.
+- Select two or more subscriptions and click Connect.
+The most recent active subscription will become the primary subscription.

-After connecting subscriptions, you can toggle the primary one from the subscriptions list to reveal the ones connected to it.
+After connecting subscriptions, expand the primary subscription in the Subscriptions list to reveal the ones connected to it.

 - Select the red handle on a movement and move it up or down to the appropriate MRR value.
 You can also input an exact MRR value into the box on the bottom right.

-- Click on Save changes to apply the modification.
+- Click Save Changes to apply the modification.

-- The graph will automatically reload when the changes have been applied.
+- The graph will automatically reload to show the changes.

 Edited MRR is displayed as a yellow point.
 Hovering over this point displays the MRR edit, the date it was made, and the user who made the change.